Military career of Adolf Hitler: Impact of World War I on Hitler's military thinking

 Historian Steven J. Zaloga argued that Hitler was strongly influenced in his military vision by his experiences during World War I. This manifested in Hitler's belief in the importance of will and morale for victory, as he –like many other Germans of his generation– believed the stab-in-the-back myth.
 Accordingly, he became convinced that Germany could win World War II as long as it maintained its willingness to fight.

+Furthermore, Hitler's military thinking was also influenced by the perceived achievements of Erich Ludendorff, one of the leading German commanders of World War I. During Operation Barbarossa, Hitler expressed admiration for Ludendorff's past strategies and his ability to win a "Vernichtungsschlacht" (battle of annihilation) at Tannenberg in 1914, claiming that Operation Barbarossa would be similar yet on a vastly greater scale.

 Army intelligence agent

 In June 1919 he was moved to the demobilization office of the 2nd Infantry Regiment.
 Around this time the German military command released an edict that the army's main priority was to "carry out, in conjunction with the police, stricter surveillance of the population ... so that the ignition of any new unrest can be discovered and extinguished."
 In May 1919 Karl Mayr became commander of the 6th Battalion of the guards regiment in Munich and from 30 May as head of the "Education and Propaganda Department" (Dept Ib/P) of the Bavarian Reichswehr, Headquarters 4.
 In this capacity as head of the intelligence department, Mayr recruited Hitler as an undercover agent in early June 1919.
 Under Captain Mayr, "national thinking" courses were arranged at the Reichswehrlager Lechfeld near Augsburg, with Hitler attending from 10 to 19 July.
 These courses were primarily designed to educate on German history, the course of the War, and to stem the spread of Bolshevism.
 During this time Hitler impressed Mayr.
 Hitler himself realised during these courses that he had a particular oratory strength, regularly making anti-Semitic speeches.
-He assigned Hitler to an anti-bolshevik "educational commando" as one of 26 instructors in the summer of 1919.
+Mayr assigned Hitler to an anti-bolshevik "educational commando" as one of 26 instructors in the summer of 1919.

 As an appointed Verbindungsmann (intelligence agent) of an Aufklärungskommando (reconnaissance commando) of the Reichswehr, Hitler's job was to influence other soldiers and to infiltrate the German Workers' Party (DAP).
 While monitoring the activities of the DAP, Hitler became attracted to the founder Anton Drexler's antisemitic, nationalist, anti-capitalist, and anti-Marxist ideas.
 Impressed with Hitler's oratory skills, Drexler invited him to join the DAP, which Hitler did on 12 September 1919.